Iskers/Assignment_1-Circuits/README.rst

 -------

 As testing and quality control of existing code is a important part of managing code, this script is developed with the standard package unittest for testing.
-This gives the developer to easily and continuosly test all parts of the code concurrently with development.
+This gives the developer to easily and continuously test all parts of the code concurrently with development.

 To use this feature one has to: